Ford Motor Company (NYSE:F) has been a dividend-paying stock since fiscal 2012 and the company pays cash dividends on a quarterly basis.

 Nevertheless, Ford has started to be a dividend-paying company again in fiscal 2012 at a dividend rate of $0.20 USD per share.

 In subsequent years, Ford’s cash dividends continued to soar and topped out at $0.85 USD per share in fiscal 2016.

 However, the dividend amount had remained flat between fiscal 2016 and 2019 at about $0.70 USD per share on average, due possibly to the challenging business environment.

-In fiscal 2020, Ford’s cash dividend amounted to only $0.15 USD per share, primarily driven by the dividend suspension which started in 2Q 2020.
+In fiscal 2020, Ford’s cash dividend clocked only $0.15 USD per share, primarily driven by the dividend suspension which began in 2Q 2020.

 Ford’s Cash Payments For Dividends

 In terms of cash payments for dividends, Ford paid about $2 billion in cash for dividend payments on a yearly basis.

 Ford paid the most cash for dividends at more than $3 billion in fiscal 2016.

 In fiscal 2020, Ford paid only $596 million in cash for dividends, a far lower figure compared to the historical highs.